 Remedial: This is used to treat damaged or painful muscles, tendons, ligaments or connective tissues.
 Massage aids the body's healing and helps to restore function.
 Learn more about remedial massage.

 Sports: Developed to help athletes in training, sports massage increases flexibility and prevents injuries.
 It is also used after an injury or strain.
 Learn more about sports massage.

 Neuromuscular therapy: Problem areas are manipulated to treat chronic pain, tender muscles, circulation, trapped nerves, problems with posture or injuries caused by repetitive movements.

 Deep tissue: Slow strokes are used to put pressure on muscles or tendons deep under the skin.
 This helps with specific trouble spots such as muscle injuries or back sprains.

 Shiatsu: Pressure is applied with the fingers to specific parts of the body called acupressure points.
-It is believed this removes blockages in the flow of the body's energy and improves health.

 What does a massage treatment involve?